bartbutenaers/node-red-contrib-letsencrypt/README.md

 # node-red-contrib-acme-client
-A Node-RED node which acts like an ACME client, to connect to an Automated Certificate Management Environment (e.g. Letsencrypt)
+A Node-RED node which acts like an ACME client, to renew LetsEncrypt certificates.

 :warning: ***This is an experimental version !!!!
 This version is published on Github to be able to discuss it on the Discourse forum...***